ThanhLV97/facebook_auto_bot/README.md

 pandas==2.1.2
 ```

-7. Custome photos and status for your post:
+8. Custome photos and status for your post:
    `Upload photos into data/image folder and status in status.txt file.
 Add your group link in the group.csv file`
-8. Run the script
+9. Run the script

 ```bash
 python main.py
 ```

-This will create a .env file for environment variables, install dependencies, and run main.py.

 Let me know if you need any clarification or have additional questions!